We're giving you the chance to win back the value of your meal - every time you dine this month!

 Cabaret seating

 What is family-style seating?
-Family style seating is long tables set up, often with food served “family-style” along the tables.
+Family-style seating often features long tables set up in rows, often with food served ‘family-style’ along the tables.
 This seating style has been popular for weddings in the States for many years and has gained popularity in the UK events sector because of its visual appeal - it looks great in photographs.
+It's worth noting that while it works well for sharing menus, this isn't absolutely necessary; this seating plan works very well for formal, coursed dinners too.
+It also allows for a more casual atmosphere, where guests can talk over the table and to others sitting nearby.

-Cons: Guests have limited interaction with each other.
+Cons: Guests have limited interaction with others further down the table

 U-shape seating

 What is U-shape seating?
-U-shaped seating is tables arranged in a U-shape with seats around the outside.
+U-shaped seating refers to tables arranged in a horseshoe shape with seats around the outside only.
 This seating style gives space for a standing speaker, while the U-shape encourages the delegates to all speak and interact as a team.

 Works well for: Workshops, presentations that require audience participation

-Cons: Requires a lead speaker or meeting host to anchor the meeting
+Cons: Requires a lead speaker or meeting host to anchor the meeting, and doesn’t make efficient use of floorspace

 Hollow square seating

 What is hollow square seating?
-Similar to u-shape seating, hollow square seating is an enclosed square with chairs around.
-This style of seating allows for conversation, collaboration and note taking so it’s ideal for workshops and team meetings.
+Similar to U-shape seating, hollow square seating is an enclosed square with chairs around the exterior.
+This style of seating allows for conversation, collaboration and note taking, so it’s ideal for workshops and team meetings.
+For long discussions, this seating style allows the facilitator to sit while presenting.

-Cons: May require a meeting lead to chair and control the meeting.
+Cons: May require a meeting lead to chair and control the meeting, and doesn’t make full use of available floor space